Understanding The TSA’s Rules On Deodorant

 When it comes to travel must-haves, deodorant is probably somewhere near the top of your toiletry list.
 Whether you’ll be traveling to a warm climate or plan on doing a lot of sight-seeing, having your favorite deodorant can help keep you feeling (and smelling) fresh.
 Many travelers even choose to pack deodorants and antiperspirants in their carry-ons to help combat body odor on longer flights.

-Before you pack deodorant in your carry-on, however, there are some things you need to know.
+Before you pack deodorant in your carry-on or luggage, however, there are some things you need to know.
 After all, the TSA has strict security measures in place that may prevent you from bringing your favorite deodorant past security.

 What Is The TSA’s 3-1-1 Rule, Anyway?

 For security reasons, airline passengers are limited with regards to how much liquid or gel can be carried onto a flight.
 These regulations are collectively known as the TSA’s “3-1-1 Rule“.
 Specifically, this rule means that each passenger is allowed to bring three ounces (3.4, to be exact) of liquids and gels inside a single one-quart bag.
 This bag needs to be able to zip closed, so you’ll need to pick and choose what you want to pack inside of it.